Ann Takamaki: Appearances

 Ann originally appeared in Persona 5, where she attends the fictional Shujin Academy as a second-year student in Japan.
 She is initially a loner, having only one friend in Shiho Suzui, a volleyball player.
 This is due to her being the victim of rumors surrounding her, due in part to her being mixed race; these rumors at times suggest that she is sexually promiscuous, especially with one of her teachers, Suguru Kamoshida.
 In reality, Kamoshida is attempting to coerce Ann into sexual relations, threatening to kick Shiho off her starting position in the volleyball team if she does not comply.
 When she continues to reject his advances, he takes his frustrations out on Shiho, leading to Shiho attempting suicide due to prolonged abuse from Kamoshida.
 Because of this, Ann joins forces with Joker, Ryuji Sakamoto, and Morgana in order to take him down.
 The other three had been exploring a world within Kamoshida's heart, called a Palace, and Ann discovers the presence of a Shadow Kamoshida, who is dressed as a king, and is captured upon entering this world due to her resembling a cognitive version of herself that Shadow Kamoshida created.
 Upon seeing the rest of her friends in danger, she awakens to a power called a Persona from within her heart called Carmen.
 She kills the cognitive version of herself before driving off Shadow Kamoshida and leaving the Palace for the time being.
 She and the others eventually return, with the intention of stealing Kamoshida's Treasure, a manifestation of Kamoshida's desires, in order to change Kamoshida in reality.
 They send a calling card to Kamoshida in real life in order to make him confess his crimes.

 Ann also appears in the fighting game Super Smash Bros.
 Ultimate, where she serves as a collectible, a part of Joker's ultimate attack, and as a background character on Joker's stage.
 Additionally, Ann is featured in the 2018 anime television series adaptation of Persona 5.
 In merchandise, Atlus collaborated with clothing company Cospa to produce a replica of Ann's hoodie.
+In 2026, Ann appears as one of the guest characters from Persona 5 Royal in Season 6 of Call of Duty: Mobile, titled "Take Your Heart".